 - A disk is made up of a boot block followed by one or more partitions.

-- (a partition is just a contiguous range of N fixed-size blocks of size k for some N and k).
+- (a partition is a contiguous range of N fixed-size blocks of size k for some N, k).

 - A Unix file-system resides within a partition.

-- Superblock contains info such as:
+- The file-system superblock contains info such as:

 - number of blocks in file-system

 - number of free blocks in file-system

 - start of the free-block list

 - start of the free-inode list.

 - various bookkeeping information.